MileHacker Logo

 • Prizren'the Old Quarter is highly pedestrian-friendly, ideal for walking.

-• Most major attractions are within easy walking distance.
+• Most primary points of interest are within easy walking distance.

 • Guided walking tours are available through local operators or hotels.